Who is Stockard Channing? Age, children, husband, movies, profiles, net worth

 Stockard Channing's salad days

 The Manhattan princess was born on February 13, 1944.
-Her mother, Mary Alice, comes from an extensive Brooklyn Irish Catholic family and Lester Napier Stockard, the father, was in the shipping business.
-Channing's father passed in 1960, leaving her a large estate.
-The American actress has a sister, Lesly Stockard Smith, preceding mayor of Palm Beach, Florida.
+Her mother, Mary Alice, comes from an extensive Brooklyn Irish Catholic family, and Lester Napier Stockard, the father, was in the shipping business.
+Channing's father passed away in 1960, leaving her a large estate.
+The American actress has a sister, Lesly Stockard Smith.

 Channing's Career

-Her career journey was not a walk in the park.
-Before entering the limelight in 1978, she starred in various roles in different movie shows and TV series with the Grease movie that loudly speaks of her fame.
-But, first, let us mention Stockard Channing's movies that could be among the best movies globally.
+Her career journey was not a walk in the park, but in the end, the struggle paid off.
+Before entering the limelight in 1978, she starred in various roles in several movies and TV shows.
+One of her most popular shows was Grease.
+Some of Stockard Channing's movies that could be considered among the best movies globally are listed below.

 Stockard is known for: